voschezang/coding-handbook/organization-structure.md

 ## Hierarchy of Components

+A large organization can consists of sub-organizations.
+E.g. departments, divisions, teams.
+It is not possible to specialize at every level without impacting cohesion, alignment and collaboration.

-This section uses the term "team" instead of "component", but the categories do extend beyond this.
+This section uses the term "team" instead of "component" for simplicity, but the categories do extend beyond this.

 1. Functional teams.
 2. Feature or product teams.